 Table 2.1 presents a summary of the average engine operating conditions during the test periods.

-Average output, fuel consumption, fuel methane content, inlet pressure, and air-to-fuel ratio for each RICE are presented in Table 2.1 and Tables 6.1-6.3.
+Average kW output, fuel consumption, and fuel methane content for the RICE are presented in Table 2.1 and Table 6.1.

 2.3 Summary of Air Pollutant Sampling Results